JannetteA/p3/README.md

 2) The landing page includes a description of the app with either links to the two tools, or the two tools are present on the page.

-3) The tools should be powered by HTML forms and the user can specify how many paragraphs they want and how many users they want.
+3) The tools should be powered by HTML forms and the user can specify how many paragraphs or users they want.

 4) At least one external package is used in the project.
 The package could be used to help generate the lorem ipsum text, generate the random users or the package assists the application in some other way.
 The package is a new one that was not discussed in class.

 5) The forms are checked by server-side validation and users are given feedback when their data input is invalid.
-In order7 to address this task, we follow the guidance in Lecture 7 which discusses validation with Laravel.
+In order to address this task, we follow the guidance in Lecture 7 which discusses validation with Laravel.

 ## Demo
 To be added

 ## Details for teaching team
-No login required.
+I used a hospital ICU theme because my father was in the ICU for 18 days starting on 10/2 and that is the only thing that I could related to while working on this project.
+I visited daily and I learned a lot in the ICU in the same way that I have learned a lot in this class.
+By the way, my father made huge progress and is now in therapy, almost ready to go home.

+Initially, I only added the Laravel validation and I made sure it was working.
+While listening to Lecture 7 again, where Susan talks about validation around 1:09 in the video, she mentioned that we should be doing both, form validation and Laravel server side validation.
+The Laravel validation works perfectly, I tested that well, however, the messages you will see are coming from the form.

 ## Outside code

-1) I used a lot of the examples from class, mainly from Lecture 6.
-For example, master.blade.php is basically the same code provided in the Lecture content.
+1) I used a lot of the examples from class, mainly from lecture 6 and lecture 7.
+For example, master.blade.php is basically the same code provided in the lecture content.
 2) The basic forms are also from the examples in class.
-3) The echo syntax using the paragraph argument was obtain from examples in www.Stackoverflow.com
+3) The echo syntax using the paragraph argument was obtain from examples in Stackoverflow.com
-4) The packages used  were found in www.Packagist.org
+4) The packages used  were found in Packagist.org